xsbee/libido/README.rst

 libido
 ======

 This is a library to interact with **hanime.tv** API, presenting a familiar C interface.
+It exists as a proof-of-concept that C is capable of doing tasks which normally high level programming languages do and also to show that I'm a pervert.

 Goals
 -----